When Jesus saw his mother,

 Gospel of John 19:26-27

-In this passage from John's Gospel, Jesus Christ dying on the Cross tells "the disciple" to behold his Mother,
+Jesus Christ our Redeemer is dying on the Cross and tells "the disciple" to behold his Mother,

-To quote Pope John Paul II in his 1987 encyclical Redemptoris Mater, "This is true not only of John, who at that hour stood at the foot of the Cross together with the Mother (of Jesus), but it is also true of every disciple of Christ, of every Christian (45.3)."
+To quote Pope John Paul II in his 1987 encyclical Redemptoris Mater, "This is true not only of John, who at that hour stood at the foot of the Cross together with the Mother (of Jesus), but it is also true of every disciple of Christ, of every Christian" (45.3).

 Mary serves as the perfect example of motherhood for our modern world.